Upgrade from version 8 to the modular Web SDK

 The upgrade steps in this guide will be based around an imaginary web app that uses the Authentication and Cloud Firestore SDKs.
 By working through the examples, you can master the concepts and practical steps required to upgrade all supported Firebase Web SDKs.

-About the compat libraries
+About the namespaced (compat) libraries

 • Modular - a new API surface designed to facilitate tree-shaking (removal of unused code) to make your web app as small and fast as possible.